uuk0/PyBytecodeManipulator/README.md

 - With python 3.11, exception table exists, and this breaks our current concept of one big flow diagram, as exception handling code might exist outside the default flow
 - Also python 3.11 introduces CACHE-s for instructions, which will require some work in order to work
-- During optimization, a lot of stuff is being recomputed each optimisation pass, we need to cache that drastically
+- During optimization, a lot of stuff is being recomputed each optimization pass, we need to cache that drastically
 - Method inlining is not working properly and needs a lot more testing (WIP)
 - If the exact type is known at optimisation time (e.g. object creation via class call, or type annotation), we can try to inline method accesses for further optimisation